SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   - `Rosenbrock32` - An Order 3/2 A-Stable fast solver which is good for mildy stiff equations without oscillations at low tolerances.
     Note that this method is prone to instability in the presence of oscillations, so use with caution.

-### ODEInterface.jl

-The ODEInterface algorithms are the classic Hairer Fortran algorithms.
-While the nonstiff algorithms are superseded by the more featured and higher performance Julia implementations from OrdinaryDiffEq.jl, the stiff solvers such as `radau` are some of the most efficient methods available (but are restricted for use on arrays of Float64).

-  - `dopri5` - Hairer's classic implementation of the Dormand-Prince 4/5 method.
-  - `dop853` - Explicit Runge-Kutta 8(5,3) by Dormand-Prince
-  - `odex` - GBS extrapolation-algorithm based on the midpoint rule
-  - `seulex` - extrapolation-algorithm based on the linear implicit Euler method
-  - `radau` - implicit Runge-Kutta (Radau IIA) of variable order between 5 and 13
-  - `radau5` - implicit Runge-Kutta method (Radau IIA) of order 5

 ### Sundials.jl

 The Sundials suite is built around multistep methods.
 These methods are more efficient